clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 of server hardware.
 With VMware ESXi, you can create, configure, manage, and run |CLOSIA| virtual machines at scale.

-This section shows you how to deploy a preconfigured |CL| VMware image on VMware ESXi 6.5.
+This section shows you how to deploy a preconfigured |CL| VMware :abbr:`VM (Virtual Machine)` image on a VMware ESXi 6.5 host.

 If you would prefer to perform a manual installation of |CL| into a new VMware ESXi :abbr:`VM (Virtual Machine)` instead, see :ref:`vmware-esxi-install-cl`.
-Visit :ref:`image-types` to learn more about the available images.

 .. note::

    VMware also offers a type 2 hypervisor called `VMware Workstation Player` which is designed for the desktop environment.

    See :ref:`vmw-player-preconf` or see :ref:`vmw-player`.

+   Visit :ref:`image-types` to learn more about all available images.

+We will perform these steps:

 .. contents:: :local:
-    :depth: 2
+    :depth: 1

 Download the latest Clear Linux VMware image
 ********************************************